neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 Here's what's happening: We take an image of a horse and convert it into a zebra.
 Then run the discriminator on this newly created zebra.
 Then we take our newly created zebra and convert it into a horse.

 We compare this newly created horse to our existing horse.
-This is what $\hat{x}$ vs $x$ essentially means.
+This is what $\hat{y}$ vs $y$ essentially means.
 Our newly created horse should look almost identical to original horse.

 I've created an infographic to explain how this works.